cujojs/curl/README.md

 other types of files) in parallel whenever possible.

 curl.js has lots of company.
-Other async loaders include LABjs, Steal.js, yepnope.js, $script.js, the Backdraft loader (bdLoader), and RequireJS.
+Other async loaders include LABjs, Steal.js, yepnope.js, $script.js, the Backdraft loader (bdLoad), and RequireJS.

 ----------------------------------------